Honda Automobiles / Civic / Press Kit

 Civic Si Powertrain

-The Civic Si is available exclusively with a 6-speed manual transmission fitted with a short-throw shifter assembly.
-Designed to be compact and lightweight, the 6-speed has also been engineered to provide a short, firm and direct shift action.
-The Civic Si also includes a clutch system with a torsion mechanism that enhances refinement in terms of engagement and feel.
+The Civic Si is available exclusively with a 6-speed manual transmission with a short-throw shifter.
+Designed to be compact and lightweight, the 6-speed has also been engineered to provide quick and precise shift action.
+The Civic Si also includes a clutch with a torsion mechanism that enhances refinement in terms of engagement and feel.

-- Aluminum block with cast-in iron liners for light weight and durability
+- Aluminum cylinder block with cast-in iron liners for light weight and durability

 - Maintenance Minder™ system